 A pleasant climate is one thing that all of us enjoy.
 It sets positive spirits and makes us feel good.
-On the contrary, extreme climatic condition tends to have a negative impact on our health.
-These include severe temperatures hot or cold, changes in the precipitation, heat-waves, melting ice caps, storms, floods, and rising sea level.
+On the contrary, the extreme climatic condition tends to have a negative impact on our health.
+These include severe temperatures hot or cold, changes in precipitation, heat waves, melting ice caps, storms, floods, and rising sea levels.
 Unlikely weather conditions show a direct impact on the food we eat, the water we drink, the weather we relish upon, and the most important air we breathe.

 What are the possible influences of climatic changes on human health?

-Although climatic Changes affect the human health, it also makes the already present health conditions into a more severe stage.
-Here are few examples that can help you understand the affects of climatic changes on the disease conditions:
+Although climatic changes affect the human health, it also makes the already present health conditions into a more severe stage.
+Here are few examples that can help you understand the effects of climatic changes on the disease conditions:

 Persons who have cognitive impairments are more vulnerable to severe climatic conditions; they require immediate emergency responses or evacuation.